alan-turing-institute/turing-deinterleaving-challenge/README.md

 ### Pulse Descriptor Words (PDWs)

-A Pulse Descriptor Word (PDW) is a multi-dimensional feature vector that characterises the measurable parameters of a radar pulse.
+A Pulse Descriptor Word (PDW) is a multi-dimensional feature vector that characterizes the measurable parameters of a radar pulse.
 PDWs serve as the fundamental input for deinterleaving algorithms, providing quantitative descriptions of pulse characteristics.

 The standard PDW parameters used in this challenge include:

 #### Time of Arrival (ToA)

 - **Definition**: Timestamp when the pulse leading edge is detected
 - **Units**: Microseconds ($\mu s$)
 - **Significance**: Enables temporal pattern analysis and pulse repetition interval (PRI) estimation

 #### Centre Frequency (CF)

 - **Definition**: Carrier frequency of the radar pulse
 - **Units**: Megahertz (MHz) or Gigahertz (GHz)
 - **Significance**: Primary discriminator for frequency-agile or fixed-frequency emitters

 #### Pulse Width (PW)

 - **Definition**: Duration of the pulse envelope
 - **Units**: Microseconds ($\mu s$)
 - **Significance**: Indicates radar type and operational mode

 #### Angle of Arrival (AoA)

 - **Definition**: Spatial direction from which the pulse arrives
 - **Units**: Degrees (°) or radians
 - **Significance**: Provides spatial discrimination between emitters

 #### Amplitude/Power

 - **Definition**: Peak or integrated power level of the received pulse
 - **Units**: Decibels (dB) or linear scale
 - **Significance**: Relates to emitter power and propagation distance